pokusio/pokus/documentations/cicd/drone/README.md

 * And then I can hit drone with a public IP Address.
 * without domain name worries, I can test drone integration to gitlab.com that way
-* And All I will have left to do, aftet that, is to configure the godaddy with an A record manually (and later do that with AWS Route 53 and `Kubernetes External DNS`),n and also a CNAME record to add `drone.pegasusio.io` so that http://drone.pegasusio.io hits the same IP  Address :
+* And All I will have left to do, after that, is to configure the godaddy with an A record manually (and later do that with AWS Route 53 and `Kubernetes External DNS`),n and also a CNAME record to add `drone.pegasusio.io` so that http://drone.pegasusio.io hits the same IP  Address :

 ![Do Daddy configuration A record and CNAME record](documentations/images/impr.ecran/inlets/GODADDY_DNS_CONFIGURATION_DORONE_PEGASUSIO_IO__2020-07-25T04-43-52.246Z.png)